alfio-event/alf.io/website/content/en/docs/Event Management/Check-in/stations/assemble-station.md

 - download the image from [this link](https://downloads.raspberrypi.org/raspbian/images/raspbian-2019-04-09/2019-04-08-raspbian-stretch.zip) or [use bittorrent](https://downloads.raspberrypi.org/raspbian/images/raspbian-2019-04-09/2019-04-08-raspbian-stretch.zip.torrent)
 - install the image on a clean SD card by following [the official guide](https://www.raspberrypi.org/documentation/installation/installing-images/)
+- make sure that all settings dtoverlay= are commented out in config.txt, and add dtoverlay=rpi-ft5406 at the end of the file

 ## Assembling the entire thing